-- 1. For security measures, add the WebDispatcher IP address to the allowed IP addresses for each entity (user, customer, reseller). - 2.
+- 1. For security measures, add the WebDispatcher IP address to the allowed IP addresses for each entity (user, customer, reseller) on the PortaBilling web interface. - 2.
 The systems are mapped with each other by their environment IDs.
-Therefore, be careful when switching the environment since this may result in broken mapping and session disconnect with the new system. - 3.
-If the alter-ego system fails to establish the API session with the main system, it operates as if there is no main system.
+Therefore, be careful when switching the environment since this may result in broken mapping and session disconnect with the target system. - 3.
+If the target system fails to establish the API session with the source system, it operates as if there is no source system.